countable-web/open-source-corporation/README.md

-# Open Source Operations Manual
+# Countable INC Operations Manual

-## Countable Web Productions

-## Pushing The Boundaries of Transparency
+## What Is This?

-This is an experiment to "open source" [Countable Web Productions Inc.](http://countable.ca) as much as possible.
-This includes our *operations manual* and several other assets.
+This is an experiment to "open source" the [Countable Web Productions Inc.](http://countable.ca) *operations manual*.
 Like a software project, our processes and other information assets are publicly available for anyone to use under the MIT license. *However*, just as an open source software project does not disclose its database contents, this repository does not include any of our clients' and employees' private data.
-Further, we do not release our company name "Countable Web Productions Inc." nor our logo under the MIT license.
-Any other materials downloadable directly from this repository are included under the MIT licence.

 ## Who Started This?
-Countable is a boutique consulting firm which also sells SaaS products and advertising space.
+Countable is a web tech consulting firm which also sells SaaS products and advertising space.
 For more info see our:

   * [Founder's vision](./VISION.md) - This is a very rough draft and subject to a lot of changes.
   * [Mission](./MISSION.md) - Countable exists to make these happen.